Zoë Lister

-Zoë Lister is a British actress, best known for portraying the role of Zoe Carpenter in the Channel 4 soap opera Hollyoaks.
+Zoë Lister is a British actress, best known for playing Zoe Carpenter in the Channel 4 soap opera Hollyoaks.
 In 2014, she began working as a television writer, including work on Hollyoaks, The Lodge and Free Rein.

 In 2019, she became the voice for British airline Jet2's advertisement campaigns, one of which, featuring the audio clip "Nothing beats a Jet2 holiday", received considerable attention in 2025 as a viral social media audio trend.

 Career

 Lister played the role of Zoe Carpenter in Hollyoaks from 2006 to 2010.
 She appeared as a guest on Big Brother's Little Brother and also presented at T4 on the Beach.
-In 2009 she performed a Queen medley on Children in Need alongside other Hollyoaks cast members.
+In 2009, she performed a Queen medley on Children in Need alongside other Hollyoaks cast members.
 During 2010, Lister appeared in the play The Stanhope Sisters as Kitty Dutton at The Red Hedgehog in Highgate, London.

 From 16 August 2010 until 4 December 2010, Lister toured the UK in the comedy play Teechers as Gail.
 She appeared as Lady Macbeth at the Royal Court Theatre, Liverpool in 2012.

-In 2015 Lister played the British ambassador in the feature film Brash Young Turks.
+In 2015, Lister played the British ambassador in the feature film Brash Young Turks.

 She briefly returned to Hollyoaks, reprising the role of Zoe for a short stint in April 2017.

-In 2019, she became the voice for British low-cost airline Jet2's advertisement campaigns, one of which, featuring Jess Glynne's 2015 single "Hold My Hand," has received considerable attention in 2025 as a viral social media audio trend.
+In 2019, she became the voice for British low-cost airline Jet2's advertisement campaigns, one of which, featuring Jess Glynne's 2015 single "Hold My Hand", has received considerable attention in 2025 as a viral social media audio trend.